Murfreesboro Child Custody Attorney

 If you and your spouse can easily agree on the details of the parenting plan, then your divorce may be uncontested and can proceed quickly.
 If you disagree, and file a lawsuit, then you must go through mediation.
 Call our office today and we will e-mail you a blank parenting plan to review.

-Contact Franks & Richardson: Rutherford County Child Custody, Visitation Lawyer
+Contact The Law Firm of J. Leo Richardson, III: Rutherford County Child Custody, Visitation Lawyer

 Do you and your spouse agree upon all terms, including your parenting plan?
 If so, do not hesitate to use the form on this page or call us at 615.796.6093 to find out how you can save thousands of dollars on your uncontested divorce or mediation session.